We recommend both male and female cats are neutered at 6 months of age, though it may be performed slightly earlier if needed.

 Male dogs are castrated from 6 months of age (small breeds) or from 9 months for larger breeds.
 Female dogs are spayed either at 6 months of age or approximately 3 months after a season.
 Spaying at 6 months, prior to the first season, will dramatically reduce the risk of mammary cancer later in life, though some benefit will still be achieved if spaying is performed before 3 years of age.

 Rabbits can be neutered from 3-4 months of age.
 Ovarian cancer is known to be very common in older female rabbits and as spaying involves removal of both ovaries as well as the uterus this will be prevented.

 Prior to booking the operation we usually arrange a preoperative consultation to ensure your pet is ready and healthy enough for the neutering and discuss any questions you may have about the procedure.
 This is free of charge.

-Dogs go home with 3 days of pain relieving tablets.
-Dogs will have sutures to be removed 7-10 days after the operation.
+Dogs may need sutures to be removed 7-10 days after the operation.
 Male cats do not have sutures and female cats and rabbits have dissolvable sutures placed under the skin.